 My blog, Jen Robinson's Book Page, is a voluntary, part-time effort and a labor of love.
 When my schedule permits, I accept children's and YA titles (including picture books) for potential review.
 However, my reading time is extremely limited.
-I have a full time job (unrelated to this blog) and a 3-year-old daughter.
+I have a full time job (unrelated to this blog) and a 5-year-old daughter.
 Therefore, I accept very few books for review, only those that particularly capture my interest, and that meet the guidelines below.

-These days, I only review fiction.
-I especially enjoy mysteries and science fiction (including post-apocalypse novels).
+These days, I primarily review fiction.
+I especially enjoy mysteries and science fiction (including post-apocalyptic novels).
 I don't review books in which the "message" overwhelms the story (regardless of how important the message itself might be), or books that strike me as issue-driven.
 This is because I think that such books can turn kids off from a love of reading (and because I don't enjoy them).
 I prefer print books (to cut down on screen time), but will occasionally review ebooks and audiobooks.
 I am not currently reviewing apps, though this may change in the future.

 I regret that I am no longer able to accept review copies of self-published books, due to the high volume of requests, and because I prefer to read books that have already been screened by a publisher and professionally edited.

 To get a sense of what I do review, please look through the list of titles that I have reviewed.
 I'm most drawn to books that I think will get children and young adults excited about reading.